 The traditional Christmas story concerning the birth of Jesus Christ goes something like this: It’s a cold winter night on December 25, a very pregnant young woman and her gentleman companion are turned away from an Inn.
-So Jesus born in a stable, then 3 wise men came...
+So Jesus was born in a stable, then 3 wise men came...
+WRONG!

 The Christmas story most people are familiar with is not a pretty one.
 It paints a cold and selfish picture of the people of Bethlehem.
 Most people of every age and culture go out of their way to help pregnant women in need.
 Did the people of Bethlehem turn away this young woman about to give birth?